SMcQueen2023/skills-github-pages/skill.md

 # Skills

-I bring a diverse set of technical and professional skills, honed through years of experience in data engineering, analytics, and project management.
+I bring diverse technical and professional skills honed through years of experience in data engineering, analytics, and project management.
 Here's an overview of my key competencies:

 ---

 ## **Data Engineering**
 - Designing and building robust data pipelines using **Azure Synapse Analytics** and **Python**.
-- Expertise in managing large datasets, with a focus on scalability and performance.
+- Expertise in managing large datasets, focusing on scalability and performance.
 - Skilled in integrating cloud and on-premises systems to modernize legacy workflows.
 - Advanced SQL for serverless and dedicated pools in Azure.